 Retail means that the buyer is going to use a purchased item themselves.
 They are not going to resell it.

 Personal property can be moved from one location to another—unlike land or buildings, which are considered real property.

 We’ll cover what “should be taxed” means below.

 You may have heard the term “use tax.”
 A use tax is related to a sales tax.
 This tax is paid directly by the buyer for out-of-state purchases when sales tax has not been applied.
 Sellers are not responsible for collecting use tax.

-Let’s look at some details as to when a seller’s permit is required and when it is not.
+Let’s look at some details as to when a seller’s permit application needs to be submitted and when it does not.